-Over the last few months since the close of our season, the putinbay.com staff has been working hard to provide quality content for all that our island offers.
+Over the winter and spring, the putinbay.com staff has been working hard to provide quality content for all that our island offers.
 Just like everyone else, our team behind the scenes at putinbay.com is faced with a difficult situation surrounding the novel COVID-19 outbreak.
 As a company, we have decided to work from home and are fortunate enough to have the ability to do so.

-As of 9:00 PM on March 15th 2020, the governor of Ohio had closed all bars and restaurants and there are rumors of more restrictions that follow (they have since been opened for outdoor dining on May 15, and indoor dining on May 21).
-Local businesses will be following any rules set in place from the government but remain closed if they are non-essential businesses (they have since been allowed to re-open safely as of May 12).
-Schools have closed throughout Ohio (and this was extended through the whole 2019/2020 school season.
+Back on March 15th 2020, the governor of Ohio had closed all bars and restaurants and there were rumors of more restrictions to follow.
+They have since been opened for outdoor dining on May 15, and indoor dining on May 21 and remain open today.
+Local businesses are following all rules set in place from the government.
+Schools closed early throughout Ohio (and this was extended through the whole 2019/2020 school season.
 More info to follow regarding the resumption of schooling in the fall).
 Re-opening information can be found on our updated “Put-in-Bay Re-Opening Plans” page

 Here at putinbay.com, we wish all of our website visitors to stay healthy, take precautionary measures and abide by rules set in place by authorities.

 Our current state is unlike anything we have seen before.
 Never have we been faced with such an incredible disruption to our daily lives.
 Still, our best hope is to take every precaution to prevent the spread.
 With a concerted effort by the American public, we can reduce the fatalities.
 Please, we urge you to take care of yourself and your family.
 When we get to the other side of this situation, we will all be ready for a vacation!
 And your friends at Put-in-Bay will be ready to greet you and show you a great time!